if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ProcessFixedUpdate method is run in every FixedUpdate method on the interactable object.
-It applies a force to the grabbed object to move it in the direction of the grabbing object.
+The ProcessFixedUpdate method is run in every FixedUpdate method on the Interactable Object.
+It applies a force to the grabbed Interactable Object to move it in the direction of the grabbing object.

 ### Example